lad-sapienza/sCMS/README.md

    - Run the downloaded file and follow the instructions to complete the installation.
 3. **Configure Visual Studio Code**:
    - Open VS Code.
-   - Install useful extensions like "Prettier - Code formatter", "ESLint", and "Gatsby Snippets" via the extensions marketplace.
+   - Install useful extensions like "Prettier - Code formatter", "ESLint", "MDX" and "Gatsby Snippets" via the extensions marketplace.

 ### 2. Installing Node.js